docarray/docarray/docs/get-started/what-is.md

 If you are a **deep learning engineer** who works on scalable deep learning service, you should use DocArray: it can be the basic building block of your system.
 Its portable data structure can be wired in Protobuf, compressed bytes, JSON; allowing your engineer friends to happily integrate it into the production system.

-This is DocArray: a very unique one, aiming to be *the data structure for unstructured data*.
+This is DocArray: a unique one, aiming to be *your data structure for unstructured data*.

 ## Design